EnterpriseDB/repmgr/README.md

          node2 |  2 |  * |  * |  *
          node3 |  3 |  ? |  ? |  ?

+    (Note this may take some time depending on the `connect_timeout` setting in the registered node `conninfo` strings; default is 1 minute which means without modification the above command would take around 2 minutes to run; see comment elsewhere about setting `connect_timeout`)

-	The matrix tells us that we cannot connect from node1 to node3, and that (therefore) we don't know the state of any outbound connection from node3.
+    The matrix tells us that we cannot connect from `node1` to `node3`, and that (therefore) we don't know the state of any outbound connection from node3.

     In this case, the `cluster diagnose` command is more informative:

         $ repmgr -f /etc/repmgr.conf cluster diagnose